tsawyer/dvm-project-notes/README.md

 ```
  - Create a place for the logs: `mkdir /var/log/dvm`
  - Edit [config.yml](https://github.com/tsawyer/dvm-project-notes/blob/main/config/config-edits.md).
  - Edit talkgroup_rules.yml to add and/or remove rules as desired.
+Normaly talkgroup rules come from the FNE so this step is optional.

  - Add udev rules:
 ```